Now Available:

 General Summary

-Appendix A. The method of partial and multiple correlation applied to school attendance
+Appendix A. The method of partial and multiple correlation applied to school

 Appendix B. Detailed tables